amyrhoda/deep-thoughts/_posts/2021-11-11-lost-serenity.md

 If you read my coaching blog you know I bang on about values a lot.
 I'm a big believer in the utility of knowing your own values and using them to set goals and priorities, and to figure out how to spend time and money.

 In fact, I think it was in the context of spending money that I first started doing values work.
-The authors of the book *Your Money or Your Life* invite readers to use their values as a guide to decide how to spend (or not) your money.

-According to Goodreads, I read that in 2014, which means I've been thinking about values for seven years.
-They are as follows:
+Joe Dominguez and Vicki Robin, the authors of the book *Your Money or Your Life* invite readers to use their values as a guide to decide how to spend (or not) your money.
+I read that book in 2014, which means I've been thinking about my values for seven years, so I'm pretty clear on what they are:

 - Respect / Love
 - Camaraderie / Community / Connection